klnconat/Swift-ToDoApp/README.md

-Swift ToDo App
+# Swift ToDo App
-This is a simple to-do list application built with Swift to demonstrate key iOS development concepts, including:
+This is a simple to-do list application built with Swift to demonstrate key iOS development concepts

-Features
+## Features

 User Interface: Designed with UIKit and Auto Layout for a responsive and user-friendly experience.
 Persistent Data: Uses Core Data for saving tasks, allowing users to store tasks even after closing the app.
 Search Functionality: Implements search functionality to filter tasks.